boazsegev/facil.io/docs/api/fiobj.md

 ### Cyclic Nesting Errors

-Cyclic protection is disabled by default due to performance concerns.
+Cyclic protection is unsupported mostly because of performance concerns, but also because cyclic nesting is impractical for network applications (for example, how would a cyclic object be formatted into JSON?).

 Cyclic nesting should be avoided.
 For example, the following code will crash: